 “In this same film there is a scene where a boy with a prosthetic leg is embarrassed about what a girl might think on seeing it for the first time, she tells him to ‘get over himself’.
-This is my way of getting over myself, you may be fed up about hearing how I run with no toes, or the symptoms and effects of meningitis.

 "I don’t want this to be viewed as pretentious or self-pitying but if one person reads this and it saves their life because they seek treatment when they need it, or if it inspires someone to know that whatever life throws at you, you can always go one better, then it’s worth sharing.

 “1997.
 I was 18 and studying for my A-Levels.
 I liked running, lots.
 I ran cross country and 800m for school.
 I was visiting my boyfriend at Lancaster University.
 It was Halloween, we had been partying in fancy dress, my finger and toe nails were painted silver.
 I ate an awful meat pasty for lunch and then sat in on a lecture.
 I don’t remember what it was about.
 My head started to spin and I felt so sick, I rushed back to halls and vomited again and again.
 I was convinced the pasty had dairy in it and had triggered my severe allergy.
 We went to A&E. I was so cold, I couldn’t stop shaking.
 They prescribed steroids, which probably lowered my immune system, and sent me back to halls to bed.